 Did you know that 250kg of plastic gets dumped into our oceans every second of every day across the world?
 That’s a tonne every 4 seconds!
 Plastics take decades to break down.
 The plastic is having an adverse on the food chain, changing animals and it’ll change us too.
 This whale has been created using that same amount of plastic so that it’s easy to actually visualise the extremity of what humans are doing to the planet.

 There are so many words that get thrown around with regards to sustainability that it can get a bit confusing at times and occasionally misleading.
-We thought we’d list the main ones here to help you live a little greener.
+We thought we’d list the main ones here in our sustainability glossary to help you live a little greener.

 A carbon footprint measures the total greenhouse gas emissions caused directly and indirectly by a person, organisation, event or product.
 A carbon footprint is measured in tonnes of carbon dioxide equivalent (tCO2e).